rschumi0/ExAIS/README.md

 This project aims to provide a Prolog specification of individual TensorFlow layers.
 Most layers are specified assuming statically given weights.
 Taking these weights as input parameter enables a deterministic computation of outputs for given inputs.

 # Prerequisites

-pack_install(list_util).
-pack_install(cplint).
-pack_install(lambda).
+To run the semantics, it is necessary to install [SWI Prolog](https://www.swi-prolog.org) (we used version 8.2.1).
+Moreover, the following packages need to be installed. pack_install(list_util). pack_install(cplint). pack_install(lambda).

 # Implemented layers
+The semantics supports the following layers.

  | Layer | Comment |
  | --- | --- |